GALLERIES & MUSEUMS SHOWS

 (Boston Sculptors Gallery, Boston MA, 2017)

 Immigration Nation II builds on the theme of Valdez’s recent collaborative community Art Project titled Immigration Nation.
 Using the suitcase as a vehicle to tell the stories of the many immigrants that form the United States.

 As an immigrant herself, Valdez explores the theme of the immigrant and the impact of their journeys from a personal perspective.
 Her work recalls and investigates the difficult road endured by those seeking and rootedness of home.

 Immigration Nation II was also exhibited at the Museum of Fine Arts in Boston for Memorial Day week on 2018.

 Here We Are

-With this work, I continue to explore from my personal perspective the theme of the immigrant and the impact of the journey.
-The work is about a feeling that is best expressed in the saying: I am from here, there and nowhere.
+With this work, Valdez continues to explore from her personal perspective the theme of the immigrant and the impact of the journey.
+The work is about a feeling that is best expressed in the saying: She is from here, there and nowhere.
 The feeling of the dislocation experienced while in constant movement, seeking the solace of roots, shapes these sculptures and drawings.

-The theme of Home is a current focus of my work.
-I am using symbols that take me home, images and objects that portray me departing from my place and leaving my loved ones behind.
+One of the many themes that Valdez focus her work is the theme of Home.
+She is using symbols that take her home, images and objects that portray her departing from her place and leaving her loved ones behind.

-By having objects carry bags, suitcases and traveling by the means of wheels, boats, and ladders, I am representing all traveling…drifting away from home… carrying with me all that makes me close and far from home.
+By having objects carry bags, suitcases and traveling by the means of wheels, boats, and ladders, Valdez representing all traveling…drifting away from home… carrying with her all that makes her close and far from home.

 Hearing our answer from deep within and following its direction will turn us slowly towards peace, a peace we may not understand but one that opens us to new meaning, inviting us home thus back to our true selves.